Things You Should Know

 If you have dry skin…

 “Lactic acid is not only more gentle but more humectant, making it ideal for hydrating dry skin,” says Jeffrey Fromowitz, M.D., a board-certified dermatologist in Boca Raton.
 “It is also good for people who have bumpy skin, typically seen on the outer arms and legs called keratosis pilaris (a common result of severely dry skin),” adds Dr. Solish.
+Lactic acid is also great for any dryness brought on by cold, wintery weather.

 While the percentage of acid is important when determining the right product, the number of free acids in a product determines its pH (and its potency), with the ideal pH level between 3.5 and 4 for at-home use.